 Represented a private equity group in connection with $1.7 billion senior secured term loan and asset-based loan facilities for the acquisition of a national department store retailer

-Represented a leading distributor of building products in connection with a $1.25 billion senior secured term loan facility, a $850 million senior secured asset-based loan facility and a $350 million senior notes offering
+Represented a leading distributor of building products in connection with a $1.483 billion senior secured term loan facility, a $1 billion senior secured asset-based loan facility, a $700 million senior secured notes offering and a $350 million senior notes offering

 Represented a leading supplier of sensors and controls in connection with a $1.1 billion senior secured term loan facility, a $700 million senior notes offering and a $350 million senior secured multi-currency revolving credit facility